Keberdle/project_sql/README.md

 ### Children mortality - mortaliy_under5
 Form table economies by country and year of date column mortaliy_under5
+ISSUE: we have no information for year > 2019

 ### median_age_2018
 From table countries

 ### religions
+From table religions by year and country

+### life_expectancy_extend
+Life expectancy in 2015 - jife expectancy in 1695 from table life_expectancy